While87/RentaTeam_app/README.md

 # RentaTeam_app

-Application for displaying images in the form of a role with detail view
+Application for displaying images in the form of a rol with detail view

 Images from imgur.com